 Adi Da has created four

 congregations within Adidam.
-The practice of the First Congregation is
+The practice of the First Congregation

+less intensive.
 And the practice of the Third Congregation is a

 kind of preparation for taking up one of the more intensive forms

 of practice down the line.
 As described in the Third

 Congregation vow of practice:

 While transitioning from the Third Congregation practice to the

 heart-response to Adi Da, one is naturally moved to do whatever

-it takes to Realize Him; so a transition to the Second Congregation at some point is a very natural progression.
+it takes to Realize Him; so a transition to the Second Congregation

-Da provides a means for accommodating egoic resistance
+Thus, Adi Da provides a means for accommodating egoic resistance

 to practice, that allows people to nonetheless be able to associate

 that, over time, the Grace of that auspicious Association can help

 cut into one's egoic resistance, and move one to take on the greater

 practice, for the sake of one's Realization.